T_BIND(3NSL) | Networking Services Library Functions | T_BIND(3NSL) |

 The parameter req is used to request that an address, represented by the netbuf structure, be bound to the given transport endpoint.
 The parameter len specifies the number of bytes in the address, and buf points to the address buffer.
 For tcp(4P) and udp(4P) transports, buf points to a sockaddr(3SOCKET) buffer — either struct sockaddr_in or struct sockaddr_in6 (depending on if IPv4 or IPv6 is being used).
 The parameter maxlen has no meaning for the req argument.

-On return, ret contains an encoding for the
+On return, ret contains an

-user specifies maxlen, which is the maximum size of the
+which is the maximum size of the address buffer, and buf

-the address is to be placed.
-On return, len specifies the
+which points to the buffer where the address is to be placed.
+On return,

-number of bytes in the bound address, and buf points to
+len specifies the number of bytes in the bound address,

-the bound address.
-If maxlen equals zero, no address is
+maxlen equals zero, no address is returned.
+If

-length of the address, t_bind
+the address,

-t_errno set to TBUFOVFLW
+fails with t_errno set to

 .